 - Brush with more cream and top with sugar prior to baking or glaze them with a simple mixture of confectioners’ sugar and a bit of lemon juice.

-If you make these Earl Grey scones, please leave a comment and rating for me.
-It really helps!
+If you make these Earl Grey scones, please leave a comment and rating.
+Pretty please!